Hoyas history; Colorado uses 3s to dismiss Georgetown 96-73 - WHIZ News

 “We didn’t bring our ‘A’ game,” Ewing said.
 “Both offensively and defensively, things we were doing great in the Big East Tournament we didn’t do well today.”

-The big 7-footer did what he could — stalking the sideline in khakis and light-blue tennis shoes, pulling down the mask and shouting instructions while the game, and the season, slipped away.
+The big 7-footer did what he could — stalking the sideline in khakis and light-blue tennis shoes, pulling down his mask and shouting instructions while the game, and the season, slipped away.

 But one of college basketball’s most dominating presences in the ‘80s could not make any shots — Georgetown went 30% from the floor in the first half and big man Qudus Wahab (7 for 12 for 20 points) was the only player with any sort of touch.
 And Ewing’s team could not defend the perimeter, which is where Colorado went crazy.